Azure-Samples/azure-intelligent-edge-patterns/Research/Curbside_pickup/Readme.md

 Verify your device has a GPU.
 Here's a way to get an [Azure GPU VM](docs/runonvm.md) with drivers and stuff to go on.

-* How to use a custom video set for the RTSP Simulator

-* Adding additional Graph Instances

 ---

 Please don't hesitate to file an Issue if you are having problems with this sample.